dotnsf/cn_basekit/README.md

   - `COUCHBASE_DATABASE_URL` : URL connection string for CouchBase

-  - `ELASTICSEARCH_DATABASE_URL` : URL connection string for ElasticSearch(beta)
+  - `ELASTICSEARCH_DATABASE_URL` : URL connection string for ElasticSearch

 - `DBTYPE` : Which type of DB to use(couchdb/mysql/postgres/db2/mongo/redis/couchbase/elasticsearch)

-- `REDIS_DATABASE_URL` : URL connection string for Redis(, if needed)
+- `REDIS_DATABASE_URL` : URL connection string for Redis(, as session server if needed)

-- Following all four values need to be set, if you use IDaaS with Auth0
+- Following all four values need to be set, if you use Auth0 as IDaaS:

   - `AUTH0_CALLBACK_URL` : Callback URL after authentication with Auth0